Order, wait, notice the room. The first cup tells you how the day moves.

 Short cultural dispatches from the road: hospitality, design, memory, and place.

-The coffee shops that feel like libraries
+The cafes that feel like studios

 Read the note